 He takes out a merchant cash advance, effectively selling £9,500 of future sales to a lender for £8,000.
 That’s a fixed fee for the lender of 18.75%.

-Despite serving a similar purpose (providing a line of credit for your business), business loans and merchant cash advances work quite differently.
-With a business loan, you also get a lump sum at the beginning, but you pay it back monthly (for example by direct debit) in a pre-agreed period of time.
+Despite serving a similar purpose (providing finance for your business), business loans and merchant cash advances work quite differently.
+With a business loan, you also get a lump sum at the beginning, but you pay it back monthly (normally by direct debit) in a pre-agreed period of time, and pay either a fixed or variable rate of interest during that time.

 Merchant cash advances can be a bit tricky to compare, because you’ll have to rethink the way you usually look at loans – remember, the amount of time you keep the money for isn’t the main factor anymore.
 Look at: